apache/openwhisk/docs/metrics.md

 * `my_metric.max` - Max of aggregated values during the flush interval.
 * `my_metric.min` - Min of aggregated values during the flush interval.

+#### Gauges

+Gauges record the [distribution](https://kamon.io/docs/latest/core/metrics/#gauges) of given metric and there names are prefixed with `openwhisk.gauge`.
+For example `openwhisk.gauge.loadbalancer_totalHealthyInvoker_count`.
+A gauge metrics provides the value at the given point and reports the same data unless the value has been changed be incremental or decremental than before.
+Gauges are useful for reporting metrics like kafka queue size or disk size.

 ### Metric Details

 Below are some of the important metrics emitted by OpenWhisk setup